The 4 Most Common Chrysler 3.8 Engine Problems

 Additionally, we’re covering general oil leaks next so we’ll discuss symptoms and replacement there.
 Anyways, hopefully faulty timing chain cover oil leaks were fixed under warranty.
 If not, you’ll be stuck paying out of pocket.

-4) Chrysler 3.8 Oil Leak Problems
+4) Oil Leak Problems

-We went over the Chrysler 3.8 manifold coolant leak already, and oil leaks aren’t much different.
+We went over the manifold coolant leak already, and oil leaks aren’t much different.
 Gaskets, seals, and o-rings simply wear down with age and mileage.
 Cracks develop and leaks form.
 When it comes to oil leaks on the 3.8L V6 it’s mostly due to older age and higher mileage.

 Chrysler 3.8 V6 Reliability

 Is the Jeep/Chrysler 3.8 V6 engine reliable?
 We believe this engine earns average remarks for reliability.
-The Jeep community certainly isn’t going to hand the title to the 3.8L engine compared to the AMC 4.0L straight-6 Jeep engine.
-However, the Chrysler 3.8 does still offer solid reliability all around.
+It certainly isn’t as reliable as the Jeep 4.0L engine.
+However, it does still offer solid reliability all around.
 High oil consumption and some coolant and gasket leaks can be common issues.

 I have a Jeep 2008 Sahara and it runs like new with 116,000 miles.
 I replaced the thermostat lower and manifild gasket before it got bad.
 It is not a speedster but its not supposed to be.
 So far it has burned no oil at all since the last change about 2000 miles ago.
 I used valvoline full synthetic.